janstoon/toolbox/kareless/README.md

 and can use it in case of success.
 * Multi-tier settings storage is a first-class citizen.
 * Put restriction on cross-layer dependency to prevent making a mesh.
+* Reflection-free dependency resolution using string names and typecasts
+* Flexible dependency graph using settings to reduce code changes and re-deployments

 # Usage